Akito-n/dosukoi/README.md

 ```

 ## 🚀 About DOSUKOI
+**DOSUKOI: Docker Stopping Utility for Killing or Organizing Instances**

 DOSUKOI is a simple CLI tool to stop Docker containers efficiently.
 You can:
 - Stop **all** running containers at once.
 - Stop **a specific Docker Compose project** using an argument.
 - Use `-k` option to **kill** containers instead of stopping them.
 - Check the installed version with `--version`.
-- List running containers and select which ones to stop/kill interactively with `--l`.
+- List running containers and interactively select which to stop/kill.

 ---